 The walking is now so ingrained that I still do it.
 Every night I make a detour to process the day and to organize my thoughts.
 Regularly someone goes with it.
 My wife or one of my children, but I only like the best….

 What is positive?

-For now, you should see exercise to: – clear your head, – go outside and change your mind.
-Not more than that.
+For now, you should see exercise primarily to: – clear your head, – go outside and to come to other thoughts.
+That’s all.